Annrtl/Edifice/book/src/introduction.md

 ### Limitations of Fusesoc

-Python project Fusesoc is not able to efficiently load thousants cores from a library:
+Python project Fusesoc is not able to efficiently load thousants modules from a registry:
   - Python is very slow
   - Fusesoc resolve the dependency three for each command
   - The fileset is not flexible enough
   - Compilation options are common to the whole dependency three
-  - Core API and backend tools are not versionned as core
+  - Module API and backend tools are not versionned as module
-  - Flags has an impact on core dependencies
+  - Flags has an impact on module dependencies
   - Build are not lockable which prevent reproducibility

 ### Limitations of Edalize